adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/docs/meeting-minutes/Meeting-Minutes-2-(20-28)-24.md

 # Meeting Minutes
-**Date: 2/20/24-2/28/24 (Summary of the multitude of miscellaneaous miniture meetings that took place over from the 20th of Feburrary to the 28th, both in-person and through discord.**
+**Date: 2/20/24-2/28/24 (Summary of the multitude of miscellaneaous miniature meetings that took place over from the 20th of February to the 28th, both in-person and through discord.**

 ## Agenda